 These question will help initiate open workplace communication.
 But it’s up to you to have these conversations.

-Just like the Celpax device, these are workplace communication tools, but like one of our users said, “It’s the conversations as much as the smiley buttons.
+Just like the Celpax survey kiosk, these are workplace communication tools, but like one of our users said, “It’s the conversations as much as the smiley buttons.
 These conversations wouldn’t have happened otherwise.”